mongodb/docs/source/includes/project-settings-ui.rst

       :guilabel:`Overview` is a home page for |service| that displays modules for common |service| actions.

-      |service| enables the :guilabel:`Overview` page by default for
+      |service| enables the :guilabel:`Overview` page by default.
+To
-      all projects created on or after July 12, 2023.
-To enable or disable the :guilabel:`Overview` page, you must have the :authrole:`Project Owner` role.
+      enable or disable the :guilabel:`Overview` page, you must have the :authrole:`Project Owner` role.

   * - :guilabel:`Real Time Performance Panel`